jonnyweatherly/aajonusnet/md/Interviews/One Radio Network Interview 3.md

 P: Yeah.
 Aajonus Vonderplanitz and we have emails coming in.
 We're going to get to your phone calls and have some fun here this morning.
 It's about nine thirty or so central time and about twelve hours later in Thailand where we're speaking with him.
 We want to live with the numeral two dot com is his Web site.
 A lot of great stuff.
 He has books and all kinds of cool things.
 My name is Patrick Timpone.
 One Radio Network.
 Stay right there.

-[Intermission]: Does your financial portfolio have staying power?
+[Intermission] Does your financial portfolio have staying power?
 Because that's what it's going to take.
 Interest rates and inflation are once again on the rise.
 The pendulum has swung.
 The tangibles market is where real and true wealth is created and saved.
 Do you understand this concept?
 Eroding paper money values and great uncertainty in the stock market has resulted in a rapidly rising money supply as investors flock to cash.
 Do you know what happens in this environment?
 You owe it to yourself to find out these huge sums of money and capital are quickly depleting existing supplies of United States gold and silver coins.
 Events like this present great potential for the qualified investor and the average wage earner alike.
 With standardized and professional grading now available, anyone can participate safely and confidently in this most enjoyable and historic market.
 We at SDL have produced an audio tape entitled Protecting Your Wealth.
 To receive your free copy, please call 1-800-878-2646.

 P: I'm with Al Carter, the world's foremost authority on rebound exercise.
 We're told that the lymphatic system, Al Carter, really gets a workout when you jump up and down on these little trampolines.

-[Al Carter]: That's right.
+Al Carter: That's right.
 The lymphatic system is filled with millions of one-way valves.
 And whenever you jump up and down, those one-way valves open and close, creating a suction throughout the entire lymphatic system.
 The lymphatic system is the internal vacuum cleaner of the body.

 P: When you jump 20 minutes a day or so, you're really helping the immune system?

-[Al Carter]: We'll actually increase the immune system by 15 times.
+Al Carter: We'll actually increase the immune system by 15 times.

 P: 15 times?
 Wow.
 And how often do you recommend people rebound?

-[Al Carter]: Anywhere from one time a day to five times a day.
+Al Carter: Anywhere from one time a day to five times a day.

 P: Can you do too much?

-[Al Carter]: We haven't found anybody who can do it too much yet.
+Al Carter: We haven't found anybody who can do it too much yet.

 P: Well, this will keep you well.
 You know how important, folks, it is about the immune system and the lymphatic system.
 Go to reboundair.com and you can get all kinds of information at reboundair.com and then go to oneradionetwork.com.
 Order your rebounder right on the front page because we have the best prices ever.
 And then we get a commission right on the front page of oneradionetwork.com on the right-hand side.
 You'll have it in about three days.
 We have the standard for $209 and the half-fold for $229.
 That includes shipping right on oneradionetwork.com.